aljawaid/Glancer/README.md

 License
 -------
-- This project is distributed under [The Unlicense](../master/LICENSE "Read The Unlicense")
+- This project is distributed under the [MIT](../master/LICENSE "Read The license") license